“Ma'am, I am not receiving the appropriate reply protocol from them.”

 What the hell?
 Who’s screaming?
 “Tartan, what the hell is going on?”

 A freaked out ensign comes up to the platform.
-“Sir, it’s the Bebek crew!
+“Captain, it’s the Bebek crew!
 They’ve killed a crewman!
 They have their photonic pistols and they’re shooting.”

 “That can’t be right.”
 I quickly go down the stairs.
 This is silly.
 They didn’t come close enough to the warped field!
 “Warn the bridge, Tartan.
-Have them run an analysis.”
+Have them run scans.”

 Even if we’re just an explorer ship, I don’t go around without my freezing gun.
 You just have to be prepared.
-I insisted with the Command Center that all officials on the ship should have one, but no, that’s dangerous!
-They’ll shoot themselves!
+I insisted with the Command Center that all officers on the ship should have one, but no, "that’s dangerous!
+They’ll shoot themselves!", they said.
 Then why go through all the trouble of training officers?
 Just give them clipboards and have them wander inside spaceships and drink coffee.

 I approach the cloudy door, and before it dissipates completely I see a head.
 Just the head.
 Severed from the body.
 Yuck.
 Don’t know this one, poor fellow.